How To Solve 90% of Business Problems with Data Science (The Business Science Problem Framework)

-Data Scientists want to run successful projects.
+Data Scientists want to solve business problems.
 However, the sad fact is that most data science projects in organizations fail.
 It’s not because of lack of skill or knowledge.
 Data science projects need a clear and effective plan of attack to be successful.
 As data scientists, we study a wide array of tools: advanced algorithms, knowledge of statistics, and even programming skills.
-However, if you’re like us, you’ve had to learn how to successfully manage a project through trial and error.
-Fortunately, we’ve learned a lot over the past several years working with clients, and we’ve integrated the best resources into one streamlined framework to make your life easier: The Business Science Project Framework!
-In this article, we’ll cover the basics showing you how the BSPF helps as a guide for successful data science projects following a Customer Churn Problem example.
-Download the BPSF for FREE here.

 In this article, you’ll learn: